LeoPrattThomas/Jeopardy/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a <a href = "LICENSE"> copy of the GNU General Public License </a>
+You should have received a copy of the <a href = "LICENSE">GNU General Public License </a>
 along with this program.
 If not, see <https://www.gnu.org/licenses/>.